The Merchant of Venice: Plot summary

-At Venice, Antonio's ships are reported lost at sea, so the merchant cannot repay the bond.
-Shylock has become more determined to exact revenge from Christians because his daughter Jessica eloped with the Christian Lorenzo and converted.
-She took a substantial amount of Shylock's wealth with her, as well as a turquoise ring which Shylock had been given by his late wife, Leah.
-Shylock has Antonio brought before court.
+In Venice, news arrives that Antonio's ships have been lost at sea, leaving him unable to repay his bond to Shylock.
+Shylock, angered by his daughter Jessica's elopement with the Christian Lorenzo and her conversion, becomes more determined to exact revenge on the Christians.
+Jessica had taken with her a considerable portion of Shylock's wealth, including a turquoise ring given to him by his late wife, Leah.
+Shylock subsequently has Antonio summoned before the court.

 At Belmont, Bassanio receives a letter telling him that Antonio has been unable to repay the loan from Shylock.
 Portia and Bassanio marry, as do Gratiano and Portia's handmaid Nerissa.
 Bassanio and Gratiano leave for Venice, with money from Portia, to save Antonio's life by offering the money to Shylock.
 Unknown to Bassanio and Gratiano, Portia sent her servant, Balthazar, to seek the counsel of Portia's cousin, Bellario, a lawyer, at Padua.

 The climax of the play is set in the court of the Duke of Venice.
 Shylock refuses Bassanio's offer of 6,000 ducats, twice the amount of the loan.
 He demands his pound of flesh from Antonio.
 The Duke, wishing to save Antonio but unable to nullify a contract, refers the case to a visitor.
 He identifies himself as Balthazar, a young male "doctor of the law", bearing a letter of recommendation to the Duke from the learned lawyer Bellario.
 The doctor is Portia in disguise, and the law clerk who accompanies her is Nerissa, also disguised as a man.
-As Balthazar, Portia in a famous speech repeatedly asks Shylock to show mercy, advising him that mercy "is twice blest: It blesseth him that gives and him that takes" (Act IV, Sc 1, Line 185).
+As Balthazar, Portia in a famous speech repeatedly asks Shylock to show mercy, advising him that mercy "is twice blest: / It blesseth him that gives and him that takes."
 However, Shylock adamantly refuses any compensations and insists on the pound of flesh.